imixs/imixs-mvn-repo/README.md

 ##Deployment
-The following section descirbes how to add the maven deploymen configuration into a porject.
+The following section describes how to add the maven deployment configuration into a imixs subproject.
+This section is only for developers contributing into the imixs-mvn-repo.
+If you just want to use artifacts form the repo see the section above.

-###Authentication
+###Authentication - maven settings.xml
-To authenticate against the imixs-mvn-repo add the following server configuration into the maven ~.m2/settings.xml file
+To deploy a new artifact into the imixs-mvn-repo you need to be a contributer for the imixs project.
+To authenticate against the imixs-mvn-repo add the following server configuration into your maven ~.m2/settings.xml file using your github credentials:

     	<!-- Imixs GitHub Repo
     	https://github.com/imixs/imixs-mvn-repo -->